-Item In Compliance? nce?
-Comments Yes No N/A B1 Entrance/Exit and Gates Image: A start of the start of Public access to the pit in conjunction with the adjacent Philips pit is restricted by a locked gate.
-B2 Signage for Site Identification Image: A start of the start of Identification sign is erected but is showing significant weathering damage.
-Licensee should consider replacement.
-B3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) ✓ Indicate how boundaries have been demarcated Post and wire fencing and natural hedgerows provide boundary locations.
-B4 Prohibit Unauthorized Entry (for permits only) √ B5 Site Screening Image: A start of the start of Majority of berms/stockpiles of soil have been removed and used for rehabilitation purposes, Screening of the pit is unnecessary as pit is mainly depleted and in a rehabilitated condition.
-B6 Scrap Storage ✓ No scrap was observed at the time of inspection.
-Old scales and derelict scale house remain on site.
-B7 Excavation Faces No excavation faces are on site as the pit faces have been removed as part of rehabilitation.
-B 8 Water Monitoring Program 1 B9 Other Monitoring Program Image: A start of the start of Specify any other monitoring requirements B10 Progressive Rehabilitation Majority of site is rehabilitated to a very good agricultura use which is actively cropped.
+Item In C In Compliance?
+Comments Yes No N/A B1 Entrance/Exit and Gates ✓ Public access to the pit in conjunction with the adjacent Philips pit is restricted by a locked gate.
+B2 Signage for Site Identification ✓ Identification sign is erected but is showing significant weathering damage.
+Licensee should consider replacement. В3 Site Boundary Demarcation (e.g. fencing, stakes, blazing) ✓ Indicate how boundaries have been demarcated Post and wire fencing and natural hedgerows provide boundary locations.
+B4 Prohibit Unauthorized Entry (for permits only) ✓ B5 Site Screening ✓ Majority of berms/stockpiles of soil have been removed and used for rehabilitation purposes, Screening of the pit is unnecessary as pit is mainly depleted and in a rehabilitated condition. В6 Scrap Storage ✓ No scrap was observed at the time of inspection.
+Old scales and derelict scale house remain on site. В7 Excavation Faces ✓ No excavation faces are on site as the pit faces have been removed as part of rehabilitation.
+B8 Water Monitoring Program V В9 Other Monitoring Program ✓ Specify any other monitoring requirements B10 Progressive Rehabilitation ✓ Majority of site is rehabilitated to a very good agricultural use which is actively cropped.